thibaudk/ossia.github.io/_pages/about-roadmap.markdown

 The first release for the 2.0 version was released in April 2018.

-<h2><a href="https://github.com/OSSIA/score/releases/tag/v1.0.0-b40"  target="_blank">i-score v1.0 (release targeting mid-2020)</a></h2>
+<h2><a href="https://github.com/OSSIA/score/releases/tag/v1.0.0-b40"  target="_blank">i-score v1.0 </a></h2>

-The 1.0 version is the concretization of the last year of effort in the  OSSIA project.
+The 1.0 version is the concretization of the last year of effort of the OSSIA project.
 Thanks to a from-scratch rewrite, the software has been highly modularized, and now offers the following features :

 * Undo-redo